LeopoldAssogbaA/GraphQL-Apollo-Chat/README.md

-# GraphQL-Apollo-Chat
+# GraphQL Chat Sample

-Sample application used in the GraphQL by Example course.
+Sample application used in the [GraphQL by Example](https://bit.ly/graphql-by-example) course.